Mike Hedges (politician)

-Michael John Hedges MS (born 8 July 1956) is a Welsh Labour politician, who been the Member of the Senedd (MS) for the constituency of Swansea East since the 2011 Senedd election.
+Michael John Hedges (born 8 July 1956) is a Welsh Labour politician, who has been the Member of the Senedd (MS) for the constituency of Swansea East since the 2011 Senedd election.

 Personal life

 Hedges has lived in Morriston for many years but was born in the Plasmarl area of Swansea.
 He is married to Anne and has a daughter, Catrin, who attends Ysgol Gyfun Bryntawe.

 He attended Plasmarl, Parklands and Penlan Schools, and went on to higher education at Swansea University and Cardiff University.

 Active in local sport, Hedges has been a football referee and coach, and was secretary of Morriston town for several years.
 Hedges is president of Ynystawe Cricket and Football Club and is a social member of both Morriston RFC and Glais RFC.

 Professional background

 Originally a research scientist for British Steel Corporation at Port Talbot, Hedges has spent the last 27 years as a senior lecturer in Pontypridd, specialising in computing and information technology.